University of Pristina (1969–1999): Kosovo War and its aftermath

 The Kosovo War of 1999 completely disrupted both the official university and its shadow counterpart.
-After issuing of the Resolution 1244 and coming of Kosovo Force (KFOR) most of the staff and students have fled from Kosovo in early June 1999; by August 1999, only two months after the war's end, the Serbian population of Pristina had fallen from 40,000 to under 1,000.
+After the issuing of Resolution 1244 and the coming of the Kosovo Force (KFOR) most of the staff and students fled from Kosovo in early June 1999; by August 1999, only two months after the war's end, the Serbian population of Pristina had fallen from 40,000 to under 1,000.

-As the result, the university broke up in two institutions claiming the same name: one with headquarters in Pristina and another in North Mitrovica.
+As a result, the university broke up into two institutions claiming the same name: one with headquarters in Pristina and another in North Mitrovica.